AzureAD/microsoft-authentication-library-for-objc/README.md

 ## Migrate from ADAL Objective-C

-The Azure Active Directory Authentication Library (ADAL) for Objective-C was deprecated on June 2023.
+The Azure Active Directory Authentication Library (ADAL) for Objective-C has been deprecated effective June 2023.
 Follow the [ADAL to MSAL migration guide for iOS and macOS](https://learn.microsoft.com/en-us/entra/msal/objc/migrate-objc-adal-msal) to avoid putting your app's security at risk.

 ## Quick sample